 8. Take service learning courses

 It's hard to make extra time for volunteering; however, all students need to make time for class.
-Some schools offer service learning courses, which are classes that incorporate volunteering in the curriculum, that count for academic credit towards your major.
-Taylor, a student from Wayne State College, shares how she finds volunteer opportunities without adding anything extra to her schedule:
+Some schools offer service learning courses – classes that incorporate volunteering in the curriculum – that count for academic credit towards your major.
+Taylor, a student from Wayne State College, shares how she finds volunteer opportunities without adding to her schedule:

 “I schedule my day full of activity.
 On campus, I rush from class to club meetings and everything in between.
 It’s difficult to add another item, like volunteering, to the agenda, especially if I want to be intentional about it.
 To satisfy my time constraints and my inner desire to help people, I volunteer in college by enrolling in service learning courses.
 It takes almost no extra effort on my part, besides searching for the service-learning section in my course catalog at the beginning of the semester.
 In one class, I helped with a service project honoring World War II veterans who won the Medal of Honor by naming a highway after their sacrifice and service.
 Even though it was a few semesters ago, I still think about the class and my efforts to help with the project every time I drive on that highway.
 With service learning classes, the material I learn will stay with me even after I graduate, as I have a part in something much bigger than myself.”

 Now that you’ve learned that volunteering isn’t limited to soup kitchens, animal shelters, and food banks, you can diversify the way you help others.
-Even if you physically cannot add another item to your schedule, you can still make small conscientious choices in your daily schedule that make a large positive impact around you, such as trying an “alternative” spring break that consists of helping others, instead of traveling someplace warm, or showing your kindness in other free ways.
-You can even reach out to your friends and family members and include them in your volunteer jobs.
+Even if you physically cannot add another item to your schedule, you can still make small conscientious choices that make a positive impact in your school and community.
+Try showing your kindness in free ways or taking an “alternative” spring break that consists of helping others, instead of traveling somewhere warm.
+You can even reach out to your friends, family, and other community members to include them in your volunteer jobs.